cbmr-data/cbmr-data.github.io/esrum/source/usage/access/connecting_troubleshooting.rst

    :class: gif

 #.
 Firstly verify that you are (still) a member of the appropriate group
-   as described in :ref:`s_applying_for_access`, as KU-IT may automatically revoke your memberships under certain conditions.
+   as described in :ref:`s_applying_for_access`, as UCPH-IT may automatically revoke your memberships under certain conditions.
 No notifications are sent when that happens!

 #.
-Secondly verify that you are correctly connected to the KU network:
+Secondly verify that you are correctly connected to the UCPH network:

    #.
 You must either use a wired connection while physically at CBMR.
    #.
-Or you must connect via the KU VPN.
+Or you must connect via the UCPH VPN.

    It is not possible to connect to using WIFI at CBMR nor is it possible to from outside of CBMR without the use of the VPN.
 See the official VPN documentation in Danish_ or English_ for more information.

 #.
-If neither using a wired connection nor connecting the the KU VPN
+If neither using a wired connection nor connecting the the UCPH VPN
-   fixes the problem, you may need to create a support ticket to have KU IT permit you to connect to the server.
+   fixes the problem, you may need to create a support ticket to have UCPH IT permit you to connect to the server.

    #.
-Login to the KU `IT Serviceportal`_.
+Login to the UCPH `IT Serviceportal`_.

    #.
 Click the ``Create Ticket`` / ``Opret Sag`` button.